Health and Safety Policy - Development and Implementation

 - Safety inspections.

-- Training program.
+- Education and training program.

 - Ensuring legal requirements are met.

 - Is management solely responsible for providing a healthy and safe working environment?

 - Is the employer's concern for health and safety as great as concern for financial and marketing matters?